China is the trendsetter for the digital economy

 The power of livestreaming and Key Opinion Leaders

+Chinese brands have harnessed the power of, and even combined, livestreaming and KOL (Key Opinion Leader) to great commercial effect.
 When fully integrated, they are a highly effective means of marrying offline shopping experience with online purchasing, and have proved highly successful when it comes to demonstrating products and driving immediate sales.

+The combination would typically involve a KOL (effectively, an influencer) demonstrating a product on a livestream and responding to questions from a digital audience.
+The stream takes place in real-time within the eCommerce platforms, enabling followers to purchase items they see immediately within the same app.
 One startling example is the Tmall livestream featuring actress Zhao Liying appearing alongside beauty KOL Deng Haowen to conduct makeup and skincare routine tutorials for beauty brand, Pure and Mild.
 This winning combination of KOLs and livestream created mass engagement to the mind-boggling tune of 32.6 million interactions.

 China doesn’t share the West’s privacy concerns